linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 🫥😘🫥😘🫥😘🫥😘🫥😘🫥🫥🥹🫥🥹🫥😘🫥😘🫥🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥🥰🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥🥰🫥🥰🫥🥰🥰🫥🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥🥰🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥🫥😘🫥😘😘🫥😘🫥😘
-Certainly!
-Below is the complete rewritten process including all steps and the commands for setting up the PlanetScale MySQL database with SSL, configuring permissions, email verification, and SSH access.
+.Certainly!
+Below is the revised solution with the necessary modifications, including the inclusion of the port in the connection URL for PlanetScale database connections.

 ---